-The Commercial Paper is secured by the Issuer's total net worth.
-The credit risk arises from the potential inability of the Issuer to comply with the established obligations derived from them and consist of the possible economic loss that may be generated by the total or partial breach of those obligations.
+Commercial Paper is secured by the Issuer's total net worth.
+The credit risk arises from the potential inability of the Issuer to comply with its repayment at amortization and consists of the possible economic loss that may be generated by the total or partial breach of this obligation.